toanvc/GithubStar/README.md

 GithubStar
 ======================

-A demo using the Github Rest API ( https://developer.github.com/v3/) display a list of the the most starred repositories that were created the last week.
+A demo using the Github Rest API ( https://developer.github.com/v3/) display a list of the most starred repositories that were created the last week.
 <img src="ic_launcher-512.png" width="20%">
 # Demo